Mercieral/code-pattern-detector-and-UML-diagram-generator/README.md

 ![Design Drawing](https://raw.githubusercontent.com/Mercieral/374BlueShells/master/BlueShells374/docs/Milestone3/manual_generated_UML.png)

 The design patterns stayed mostly the same.
 Visitor Pattern used for ASM and Strategy Pattern used for the rest.
-We created a [IGenerator](https://github.com/Mercieral/374BlueShells/blob/master/BlueShells374/src/problem/interfaces/IGenerator.java) object, which took the UML generator code and became a IGenerator object.
+We created an [IGenerator](https://github.com/Mercieral/374BlueShells/blob/master/BlueShells374/src/problem/interfaces/IGenerator.java) object, which took the UML generator code and became an IGenerator object.
 Doing this allowed to implement future output files without making changes to our exisiting code.

 #### Instructions